 The University requires all registered students to carry adequate health insurance to cover, among other costs, hospitalization and outpatient diagnostic, testing and surgical procedures.
 Additionally, the insurance must cover medical care provided in the Chicago area for both emergency and routine, non-emergency medical situations (or, if the student will not be in Chicago, it must provide this coverage wherever the student will be residing and studying during the academic year).
 In keeping with this requirement, each year all students registered in an insurance-required program are enrolled in the University Student Health Insurance Plan (U-SHIP).
 Students wishing to waive out of U-SHIP coverage must review the comparable coverage checklist and affirm possession of alternate comparable coverage before the enrollment/waiver deadline.

 For further details on the policy, please refer to the Student Manual.

 The U-SHIP premium is billed on your student account in three installments, generally on the Autumn, Winter, and Spring quarterly bills.
+Please note, you will be automatically assessed a health insurance fee on your Bursar bill the first quarter you are registered in the academic year (see billing cycle info below); this does not mean you've enrolled/confirmed your coverage in U-SHIP.
+The fee will only be removed if you successfully complete a waiver.
 Regardless of which quarter a student enters the University, the Spring Quarter premium provides coverage from the start of Spring Quarter through August 31.
 Students whose first quarter of enrollment is Summer Quarter will be billed for that period’s premium on their Summer bill.

 The chart below indicates which quarters your student account will be charged, based on the first quarter you are registered:

 |First Quarter Registered in the academic year||Autumn Quarter||Winter Quarter||Spring Quarter||Summer Quarter|